-This will give you some near real life experience of the system according to your business operations.
+This method will give you some near real-life experience of the system according to your business operations.

 Set Clear Objectives and List Down What you Want to Solve

 Set clear objectives of what you want to achieve with your ERP project.
 Try to keep to these objectives throughout the project.
-This will help you to control the scope of the project and minimize budget overrun.
+These objectives will help you to control the scope of the project and minimize budget overrun.